 When medication alone isn't enough

-Some dogs go through Apoquel, Cytopoint, and Zenrelia and still scratch.
+Some dogs go through Apoquel, Zenrelia, Numelvi, Cytopoint, and Befrena and still scratch.
 That's the point where the conversation shifts to immunotherapy: intradermal allergy testing (injections under the skin that map exactly what the dog reacts to) followed by desensitization shots or sublingual drops tailored to those specific allergens.

 Immunotherapy isn't fast.
 Most protocols take six to twelve months to show results, and success rates run around 60 to 80 percent in published studies.
 It's also the only approach that tries to retrain the immune response rather than block it.
 The Merck Veterinary Manual, the reference textbook clinicians use, calls allergen-specific immunotherapy the only treatment that can alter the underlying disease process in canine atopic dermatitis.
 That's the chapter I used to photocopy for the front desk when an owner asked why allergy shots take so long.